-Compare/Contrast paper: Compare and contrast the educational platform described in Daresh (Ch.
+- Compare/Contrast paper: Compare and contrast the educational platform described in Daresh (Ch.
 2) with the Leadership Framework described in Brown & Irby (Ch.
 2).
 Discuss specific differences in format, content, and purpose.
-Use no more than two double-spaced pages.

-Supervisor Interview: Interview a principal, assistant principal, or director of instruction who is responsible for supervising ELL and/or bilingual ed.
-Teachers.
-You want to find out what he/she does to observe, encourage, provide growth opportunities, and you want to ask if he/she does anything different in working with these special teachers to address their job performance.
+Use no more than two double-spaced pages. - Supervisor Interview: Interview a principal, assistant principal, or director of instruction who is responsible for supervising teachers.
+You want to find out what he/she does to observe, encourage, provide growth opportunities, and you want to ask if he/she does anything different in working with special teachers (e.g., bilingual, music, etc.).to address their job performance.
 Ask about PDAS if appropriate.
 You are not asking about individual teacher issues; you are concerned with the process.
-Submit a 2-3 page summary of the interview.
-Include a list of the questions you asked and a copy of any notes you took during the interview.

-Group Project: Perform the steps described in Chapter 5 Activity 2 page 127.
-As a group develop a scale (i.e., 1-5).
-Each member of the group should administer this scale to two administrators and two ELL teachers.

-Clinical Supervision Activity: Conduct a clinical supervision cycle of one ELL teacher.
+Submit a 2-page summary of the interview. - Group Project: Perform the steps described in Chapter 5 Activity 2 page 126.
+As a group develop a scale (i.e., Likert scale 1-5).
+Each member of the group should administer this scale to two administrators and two classroom or special teachers.
+Your paper should include the actual results and a discussion of the significance of the findings. - Clinical Supervision Activity: Conduct a clinical supervision cycle of one classroom teacher.
 Use the 5 step model (Goldhammer, Anderson, & Krajewski, 1993) provided on page 320 (Daresh).
-Write a report in which you describe how you implemented each step.

-AEIS Report: Review a selected AEIS campus report and analyze how the AEIS data impacts the curriculum and instruction for all learners.
-Summarize your review in a written report in no more than three typed, double-spaced pages.
-Include the following:

-- Benefits of the AEIS Report - 4 conclusions from the data listed in the report - The highest priority areas for improvement with ELL students - Review the staff information section and discuss recruitment needs - Review the program information and discuss apparent strengths and areas of concern related to special program.
+Write a report in which you describe how you implemented each step. - AEIS Report: Review a selected AEIS campus report and analyze how the AEIS data impacts the curriculum and instruction for all learners.
+Summarize your review in a written report in no more than three typewritten, double-spaced pages.
+Include the following: - Benefits of the AEIS Report - 4 conclusions from the data listed in the report - The highest priority areas for improvement with students - Review the staff information section and discuss recruitment needs - Review the program information and discuss apparent strengths and areas of concern related to special program.

-Change Paper: Information will be given on a separate sheet.